The Fiat 500 is one of the most awarded cars on the road today. Here is a look at some of the accolades the 500 has won.

 The cobblestone streets and washboard road surfaces were the first test of the 500c.
 Normally when you cut off a car's roof, you lose an enormous amount of strength, however, careful engineering and a reinforcement behind the rear seat parcel shelf have given the 500c 70 percent less cowl shake than its key competitor.
 Indeed, on the brutal NYC roads cowl shake was non- existent.

 The ride on the 500c was exceedingly comfortable and compliant.
 Impact harshness from hitting gigantic potholes was dealt without drama and was particularly impressive.
 This is one of the areas the North American Fiat 500 excels over the European 500.
-A stiffer chassis and hydraulic front control arm bushings better deal with the rougher roads we have here in this country.
+A stiffer chassis, upgraded upper-strut mounts, and re-tuned control-arm bushings deal better with the rougher roads we have here in this country.

 Once out of NYC, we were able to enjoy the 500c cruising capabilities.
 While on the Palisades and Taconic State Parkways, we routinely hit speeds of 80 mph.
 Folks familiar with this area know that these picturesque roads are windy and filled with long grades.
 The 500c handled them with aplomb, only when accelerating up the longest grades at less than 2500rpm do you feel the need to downshift.